The Engaged Aging Lab

 Primary Faculty of Center for Health Equity Transformation

 As an experienced and caring occupational therapist with a passion for helping aging adults, Dr. Rhodus has facilitated an interdisciplinary collaboration through Sanders-Brown Center on Aging.
 At the University of Kentucky, she has founded their first community-based aging lab: Engaged Aging.
-Dr. Rhodus’ mission through her lab is to engage older adults in life through: improving rural Kentucky health care access via telehealth, detection of health risks and early prevention of cognitive impairment and dementia within various communities, and providing opportunities for clinical trial interventions to those that may benefit most.
+Dr. Rhodus’ mission through her lab is to engage older adults in life through: improving rural Kentucky health care access via Telehealth, detection of health risks and early prevention of cognitive impairment and dementia within various communities, and providing opportunities for clinical trial interventions to those that may benefit most.
 Engaged Aging brings the most recent healthy aging initiatives of the University of Kentucky directly to members of your communities across Kentucky, which is only possible through partners and caregivers like you!

 Cooking new recipes, because sometimes you just need to slow down and enjoy the moment.